March 18, 2024

 When you decide to buy an individual stock, Acorns will buy it on your behalf 1-3 business days after your next cash investment.

-Buying and selling individual stocks and ETFs on Acorns are not instant.
+Buying and selling individual stocks and ETFs on Acorns is not instant.
 They make a single purchase for the total number of shares during their daily trade windows.
 This means that these are more ideal for long-term investors instead of day traders.

 Educational And Research Tools